What is this blog about?

 Who are you?

-I support legal operations at Open Philanthropy, a San Francisco–based grantmaking foundation.
+I support operations at Open Philanthropy, a San Francisco–based philanthropic funder and advisor.
 In the past, I have worked at the Yale Child Study Center and taught English at the high school and undergraduate levels.

 Here’s a video of me at eighteen (when I peaked) playing trombone with my foot for a college application: